F1rst-Unicorn/stocks/deploy-server/README.md

 ## CA

-Run the script in /usr/lib/stocks-server/setup-ca as user stocks to generate a CA and all needed keys in /usr/share/stocks-server/root/CA.
+Run the script in /usr/lib/stocks-server/setup-ca as user stocks to generate a CA and all needed keys.
+The script takes two arguments, provided as fully qualified paths: The first is the directory where to install the CA. The second path is where to find the openSSL config templates.
+For production deployment these are:
+* /usr/share/stocks-server/root/CA
+* /usr/share/stocks-server/

 ## nginx